Bleak House: Synopsis

 Inspector Bucket, who has previously investigated several matters related to Jarndyce and Jarndyce, accepts Sir Leicester's commission to find Lady Dedlock.
-He initially suspects her of the murder but is able to clear her of suspicion after discovering Hortense's guilt.
 He requests Esther's help to find her mother.
 Lady Dedlock has no way to know of her husband's forgiveness or that she has been cleared of suspicion, and she wanders the country in cold weather before dying at the cemetery of her former lover, Captain Hawdon.
 Esther and Inspector Bucket find her there.

 Progress in Jarndyce and Jarndyce seems to take a turn for the better when a later will is found, which revokes all previous wills and leaves the bulk of the estate to Richard and Ada.
 Jarndyce cancels his engagement to Esther, who becomes engaged to Mr Woodcourt.
 They go to Chancery to find Richard.
 On their arrival, they learn that the case of Jarndyce and Jarndyce is finally over, because the costs of litigation have entirely consumed the estate.
 Richard collapses, and blood in his mouth makes it evident he is in the last stages of tuberculosis.
 He apologises to Jarndyce and dies.
 Jarndyce takes in Ada and her child, a boy whom she names Richard.
 Esther and Mr Woodcourt marry and live in a Yorkshire house which Jarndyce gives to them.
 The couple later raise two daughters.

 Many of the novel's subplots focus on minor characters.
 One such subplot is the hard life and happy, though difficult, marriage of Caddy Jellyby and Prince Turveydrop.
 Another plot focuses on George Rouncewell's rediscovery of his family, and his reunion with his mother and brother.